You know the feeling. It’s your lunch break, and you can’t think of anything to say to the coworker in the break room.

 When: What is the time-context of your conversation?
-When you are having your conversation can determine the type of conversation you have and the things you discuss.
+When you are about to start your conversation can what type of conversation it is and what’s natural to discuss in your situation.
 Is it early morning?
 Ask if they hit any rush hour traffic, if they’re a coffee drinker, or what they have on their schedule for the day.

 When questions can also center around other things taking place at the time of your conversation.
 Is it close to a holiday?
 Ask how they plan to celebrate.
 If it’s the start of a new year, ask what sort of resolutions they may have made.
 Is there construction going on outside the building?
 Ask how it’s affecting their day.
 When questions can provide fodder for fantastic conversations.

 Where: Where is your conversation taking place?
 The location of your conversation is always a good starting point when making small talk.
 “How long of a drive is it for you?” is a good question to ask that can also open up a discussion about where the person is from.
 “Have you been here before?” is another great conversation starter that can prompt further discussion.
 Commenting your observations or opinions (tactfully, of course) can also help move your conversation along.

 For example, “Those flowers are beautiful.
 I don’t think I’ve seen anything like that before.”
 Statements such as these naturally invite a reciprocating opinion from the person you’re speaking with, and this is a great way to converse.